postlund/pyatv/docs/index.md

 # :tv: Main Page

 This is an asyncio python library for interacting with Apple TV and AirPlay devices.
-It mainly targets Apple TVs, but also support audio streaming via AirPlay to receivers like the HomePod as well.
+It mainly targets Apple TVs (all generations), but also support audio streaming via AirPlay to receivers like the HomePod, AirPort Express and third-party speakers.
+It can act as remote control to the Music app/iTunes in macOS.

 ![Tests](https://github.com/postlund/pyatv/workflows/Tests/badge.svg)
 [![codecov](https://codecov.io/gh/postlund/pyatv/branch/master/graph/badge.svg)](https://codecov.io/gh/postlund/pyatv)